kemnguyenle/TurEngMix/corpus_construction/README.md

 Stage 2 writes a decision for every entry, not only the survivors, so the selection is auditable afterwards.

-## Why this is not reproducible, precisely

-**The source changes.** Ekşi Sözlük entries are added, edited and deleted.

-**`langdetect` is applied per word.** That is close to the least reliable way to use a profile-based detector.
-It is kept because it is what produced the released corpus, and it is why stage 1 is treated as a recall-oriented pre-filter with stage 2 doing the real work.
-It is now seeded (`DetectorFactory.seed = 0`); it was not before, so the original filtering was non-deterministic even given identical input.

-**`sent_id` is not reproduced.** Sentence boundaries in the released benchmark were assigned by the annotators. `tokenize_posts.py` splits on `.!?`, which does not recover those boundaries in noisy social media text.
-Use it for new data, not to rebuild the benchmark.

-To make a future corpus reconstructible, record the retained entry IDs alongside the text — `scrape_eksisozluk.py` writes an `entry_id` column for this purpose.

 ## Tokenizer

 Word-level.
 URLs, @handles, hashtags and emoji are kept whole; trailing punctuation is split off every token.

-Turkish apostrophe suffixes stay attached to their stem — `Google'e` is one token, because an English stem plus a Turkish suffix being a single word is the entire subject of this benchmark.
-The earlier version suppressed punctuation splitting for tokens containing an apostrophe and ending in `e`, so `Google'e.` kept its period while `Spotify'da.` was split in two.
+Turkish apostrophe suffixes stay attached to their stem — `Google'e` is one token, because an English stem plus a Turkish suffix being a single word is a key subject of the benchmark.

 `doc_id` is `post_NNNN` from the input row number, zero-padded to the width the corpus needs, so skipped (empty) posts leave a gap and every `doc_id` traces